Surfbort

-Surfbort is an American punk rock band formed in Brooklyn, New York in 2015.
+Surfbort is an American punk rock band formed in Brooklyn, New York in 2014 by vocalist Dani Miller.
 They were featured in a campaign by Gucci, and members of Blondie have named the band as a favorite of theirs.
 They have released music with Cult Records, Roolette Records, Rough Trade Records, Muddguts Records, Fat Possum Records, and Slope Records.

 Biography

 Surfbort was formed in 2014 by lead singer Dani Miller when she was at a gig looking for acts to perform.
 The group got their name from the Beyoncé song "Drunk in Love".
 They began releasing music with the single "Trash" in 2015, followed by their self-titled debut EP on Slope Records.

 Texan Sean Powell joined the band on drums in September 2015.
 In February 2016 the original guitarist Matt Picola left the band and Powell asked fellow Texan Alex Kilgore to come in on guitar.

 In 2017, the band performed at the Coachella Festival.

 Their debut album, Friendship Music, was released in 2018 on Cult Records.

-In 2019, Surfbort was featured in Gucci's pre-fall campaign.
+In 2019, the band was featured prominently in Gucci’s Pre-Fall 2019 campaign photographed in Sicily, after previously performing at the opening of Gucci’s Wooster Street store in New York.

-The band have toured Europe/UK/Australia twice and done several tours around the US and Canada.
-Among others they have played/toured with Idles, Interpol, Wolf Alice, Descendents, Amyl and the Sniffers, Black Lips, Tropical Fuck Storm, Iceage, and Starcrawler.
+Surfbort toured internationally during this period, performing with acts such as Idles, Interpol, Wolf Alice, Descendents, Amyl and the Sniffers, Black Lips, Tropical Fuck Storm, Iceage, and Starcrawler.

-In 2020 Matt Picola rejoined the band and Nick Arnold was brought in to play bass.
-The current lineup is Dani Miller, Sean Powell, Alex Kilgore, Matt Picola, and Nick Arnold.
+In 2020, original guitarist Matt Picola rejoined the band, and former roadie Nick Arnold became the group’s bassist.

-In 2021 the band recorded their second full-length, Keep on Truckin, with Linda Perry producing and now managing the band.
-In 2022, Surfbort was the featured artist on the single “Just What You Want” by Grouplove, which was featured on Grouplove’s album This is This.
+Surfbort recorded their second studio album, Keep On Truckin, with producer Linda Perry in 2021.
+The track “Open Your Eyes” from the album was added to the video game Rocket League in 2022, and the band appeared on the Grouplove song “Just What You Want” the same year.

-In 2022 the track "Open Your Eyes" from Keep on Truckin became available to players in a free update for the Video Game Rocket League.

-They have headlined tours in the US and Europe.
+In 2025, Surfbort announced their third studio album, Reality Star, scheduled for release on March 6, 2026 through TODO Records.
+The lead single, "Lucky", was issued alongside a music video directed by Pooneh Ghana.
+Miller described the track as a "delusional pep talk" during a difficult personal moment.